Wie is de Mol? (Dutch TV series) season 24: Mole activity

 Niets Is Iets: Anna hid some of the required blocks behind trees during the assignment.

 Bij Elkaar Passen: Anna knew of all the characteristics Rik would tell the candidates.
 After being told of one of the characteristics, Anna told the next candidate different characteristics.
 She also did not correct one of the characteristics incorrectly told to her.

 Overbrengen: Each local who had to be picked up wore a symbol around their neck so they could be identified.
-Anna was the of the four candidates tasked with picking up these locals and driving them to the restaurant.
+Anna was one of the four candidates tasked with picking up these locals and driving them to the restaurant.
 After finding several locals, Anna asked for their symbols and discarded them so the local would not be picked up by other candidates, and tried to collect as few locals as possible.
 Additionally, as one of the few remaining candidates who spoke some Spanish, Anna asked one of the locals named Charlie to introduce himself as "Carlos" to other candidates, leading to him being placed in the incorrect alphabetical position.

 Uitkomst Bieden: Anna did not read the ten questions of the final quiz in the dilemma as she already knew the answers as the Mole.

 Overtuigend?: Anna knew that Rosario did not trust her and would likely shoot her.
 She took the money to the finish line to appear trustworthy, where she was ultimately shot.

 Goed Op Dreef?: Anna collected words that would be difficult to use in a sentence as any collected words left unused would deduct money from the pot.
 She also threw away several words throughout the assignment.

 Op Je Tellen Passen: As the Mole, Anna completed the puzzles beforehand and knew of their difficulty.
 Anna believed Kees would struggle with the puzzle and encouraged him to be one of the three candidates to have to solve a puzzle to progress along the course.

 Per Slot Van Rekening: Throughout the assignment, Anna frequently dropped keys into the water, including the correct key which would have unlocked the money (tagged with "Santa Anna").